Houston Work Accident Lawyers

 What Constitutes Employer Negligence?

-OSHA requires specialized harnesses and supervision of workers at great heights for fall-preventative reasons.
-If a worker does fall, it may be inferred that the worker was not given the proper equipment or was not properly supervised.
-If such was the case, the worker’s employer may be liable for that injury.
+If you suffered a work accident, there is a chance your employer can be held liable for negligence.
+This mostly has to do with whether or not the accident could have been avoided with the proper safety adherence.
+For example, one common cause of a construction accident is a fall.
+OSHA requires specialized harnesses and supervision of workers at great heights for fall prevention.
+If a worker does fall, it may be inferred that the worker was not given proper equipment or was not properly supervised.
+If such was the case, the worker’s employer may be liable.

-Fact: If the employer was aware of any workplace violations that contributed to the injury, then the injured worker may be entitled to recovery beyond workers’ compensation limits.
+Fact: If the employer was aware of any workplace violations that contributed to the accident, then the worker may be entitled to recovery beyond workers’ compensation limits.

-Think back to the Texas City Refinery explosion back in 2005.
-Due to hundreds of safety violations and continued failure to remediate those issues, 15 workers lost their lives and more than 170 other workers were injured.
+Another cause of accidents is mechanical or equipment failure.
+When equipment is not properly maintained and repaired, it can decay and present a greater risk of failure.
+Equipment failures commonly result in serious accidents.
+Think back to the 2005 Texas City refinery explosion.
+Due to hundreds of safety violations and continued failure to remediate those issues, 15 workers lost their lives and more than 170 others were hurt .
 The same was the case with the Williams Olefins explosion in Geismar: failure to adhere to regulations can result in disaster.

 Texas Workers’ Compensation Laws

-In Texas, workers must receive some sort of employment-based insurance options, although employers can choose to opt-out of workers' compensation insurance.
-The Texas Department of Insurance (TDI) and the Division of Workers' Compensation together regulate the workers' insurance systems allowable in the State of Texas.
+In Texas, workers must receive employment-based insurance options, although employers can choose to opt-out of workers' compensation insurance.
+The Texas Department of Insurance (TDI) and the Division of Workers' Compensation together regulate the workers' insurance systems.

 According to these agencies, employers who opt-out of workers' compensation insurance must: